groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 The component accepts text input and dispatches events based on input.

-### Input types
+### Events

-#### `Hover` over search box

-Dispatches the event `sfx::searchbox_hover_event`.
-This event is available so that listeners can define a set behaviour on search box hover.

-#### `Click` on search box

-Dispatches the event `sfx::searchbox_click_event`.
-This event is available so that listeners can define a set behaviour on search box area clicks.
+#### `sfx::searchbox_hover_event`

+Dispatched when a user hovers over the search box.

+#### `sfx::searchbox_click_event`

-#### Character input within the search box:
+Dispatched when a user clicks anywhere within the search box input area.

-#### Enter
+#### `sfx::search_request`

-Dispatches the event `sfx::search_request`.
-This event sends the value to use for the search request.
+Dispatched when a user clicks on the search button on hits `enter` within the search box.
+This event sends the search term value entered into the search box.

-#### Backspace
+#### `sfx::search_box_cleared`

-If the searchTerm property has more than one character, one character is removed from the searchTerm property.
-If the searchTerm property has one character, the `sfx::search_box_cleared` event is dispatched and the final letter is removed from the searchTerm property.
-The `sfx::search_box_cleared` event is available so that listeners can define a set behaviour when the search box is cleared.
+Dispatched when the value within the search box area is cleared.
+Occurs when a user clicks on the clear button, or when the final letter is removed from the search term.

-#### Text Character
+#### `sfx::autocomplete_request`

-Search term property is updated on every text character inputed.
-If the searchTerm property has more than 3 characters, the `sfx::autocomplete_request` event is dispatched.
+Dispatched when the search term value within the search box contains more than 3 characters.
+This event sends the search term value entered into the search box.

 ## Customizations

 The SF-X Search Box component allows for optional inclusion of a clear button and a search button.
 Placeholder text within the search box is also customizable.
 Users of the component can add the following attributes to the custom element:
-`clearbutton` <- adds clear button
+`clearbutton`: adds clear button
-`searchbutton` <- adds search button
+`searchbutton`: adds search button
-`placeholdertext` <- if populated with a string, will replace the default placeholder text in the input box.
+`placeholdertext`: if populated with a string, will replace the default placeholder text in the input box.

 ## Testing